 Over the years, this has consistently been an issue with Amazon EC2, however, the release of Provisioned IOPS has almost eliminated this issue entirely!
 If you have a production cluster for which you need consistent disk performance, use Provisioned IOPS.
 If you want to take it one step further and would like performance isolation between your application traffic and the disk traffic, use EBS optimized instances.
 Stay away from RAID unless you know what you’re doing and have the operations staff to support you in case something goes wrong.

-2. DNS name and IP address
+DNS Name and IP Address

 Distribute your replica sets across the availability zones in a region.
-This will increase the availability of your replica set especially when AWS is doing routine maintenance.
-In extreme cases you might want to deploy your replica sets across regions.
+This will increase the availability of your replica set, especially when AWS is doing routine maintenance.
+In extreme cases, you might want to deploy your replica sets across regions.

-If your MongoDB server is up and running 365 days a year you can achieve almost a 50% reduction in costs by purchasing reserved instances.
+If your MongoDB server is up and running 365 days a year, you can achieve almost a 50% reduction in costs by purchasing reserved instances.
 It will require you to pay a certain amount upfront but will save you money in the long run.
 Reserved instances are a billing construct and can be applied to any of your running instances.

-At MongoDirector.com we provide a single click deployment of Mongo replica sets across availability zones or regions.
-We have automated backup and recovery.
-We only use provisioned IOPS and provide easy ways for our customers to benchmark Mongo and also simulate failover in mongo clusters.
-If you have other questions/comments or feature requests we would love to hear from you.
+At ScaleGrid, we provide a single click deployment of MongoDB replica sets across availability zones or regions.
+Our platform automates backups and recoveries, only use Provisioned IOPS, provide easy ways for our customers to benchmark MongoDB, and also simulate failover in MongoDB clusters.
+If you have other questions, comments, or feature requests, we would love to hear from you.
 You can email us at firstname.lastname@example.org.